-This month, on June 11–15, The Save Movement — considered to be the fastest growing grassroots animal rights community in the world — hosted its annual week of action, 5 Days of SAVE.
+This month (June 11–15), The Save Movement — considered to be the fastest growing grassroots animal rights community in the world — hosted its annual week of action, 5 Days of Save.
 Now in its third year, this five-day event observes a global network of animal advocates coming together to bear witness to the suffering of farmed animals and to promote veganism as a solution to their suffering.

 Approximately 26 Save groups held vigil events in their local areas over the five-day period.
-Activists used photography and videography as their tools to document the plight of the animals they witnessed, spreading global awareness through the power of social media.
+Activists used photography and videography to document the plight of the animals, spreading global awareness through the power of social media.
 A number of Save groups also joined forces with other local grassroots activists to host vegan outreach activities in surrounding towns and cities.

 Natasha and Luca (That Vegan Couple) reported live for #JaneUnChained from the largest slaughterhouse in the world in Tar Heel, North Carolina.
 Around 40,000 pigs are slaughtered at this facility every day.
 North Carolina Farmed Animal Save holds regular vigil events at this location.

-Check out the official 5 Days of SAVE Facebook Community to see more from this worldwide week of action and read more about how 5 Day of SAVE began.
+Check out the official 5 Days of Save Facebook Community to see more from this worldwide week of action.

 A short history of The Save Movement

 Founded in Toronto in 2010 by animal advocate Anita Kranjc, The Save Movement now has approximately 407 groups in some 50 countries — including the United States, United Kingdom and Ireland, Australia, continental Europe, Hong Kong, South Asia, East Asia, South Africa, Mexico, and Central and South America.